PitchCom

-PitchCom is a wireless communication system used in baseball to allow the catcher to request pitches without using visible signals.
+PitchCom is a wireless communication system used in baseball that lets a player request pitches without using visible signals.
 Major League Baseball (MLB) approved the use of PitchCom before the start of the 2022 season with the intentions of deterring sign stealing and quickening the pace of play.

 History

-Traditionally, catchers have requested pitches using visible signals, typically by sequences of finger gestures.
-This has been prone to sign stealing, where a member of the batting team recognizes the signals and relays them to the batter.
-When a runner is on second base, the catcher commonly visits the pitcher to change signs, delaying the game.
+Catchers traditionally request pitches with finger signs, but these can be stolen by a runner on second base and relayed to the batter.
+When a runner reaches second base, the catcher commonly visits the pitcher to change signs, delaying the game.

-PitchCom was invented by John Hankins and Craig Filcetti.
-The technology was originally developed to provide cues for magic shows.
-The company asked MLB to consider adopting their technology in 2020.
+The technology used in PitchCom was invented by John Hankins and Craig Filcetti to provide cues at magic shows.
+Their company asked MLB to consider adopting the technology in 2020.
 During the 2021 Low-A West season, teams were permitted to try PitchCom.
 The technology was optional but strongly encouraged, according to a memo sent by the league.
 After generally positive results in the minor league, and in spring training before the 2022 MLB season, the MLB Players Association approved use of PitchCom for the 2022 season.

-During spring training before the 2023 MLB season, MLB will test an expansion of PitchCom.
-The league will allow pitchers to wear PitchCom wristbands so they can call their own pitches.
+During spring training before the 2023 MLB season, MLB allowed pitchers to wear PitchCom wristbands so they could call their own pitches.
+As spring training ended, MLB allowed pitchers to request pitches on PitchCom during the 2023 regular season.
+MLB also clarified its rules, stating that in the event of a PitchCom malfunction, a pitcher or catcher must immediately notify an umpire, who would grant a timeout if the player is not attempting to circumvent pace of play rules.

+The KBO League began using PitchCom in July 2024.